Mount Hua Sect

-The Mount Hua Sect, also known as the Huashan Sect, is a fictional martial arts sect mentioned in several works of wuxia fiction.
+The Mount Hua Sect or Mount Hua School, also known as the Huashan Sect, is a fictional martial arts sect mentioned in several works of wuxia fiction.
 It is commonly featured as one of the leading orthodox sects in the wulin (martial artists' community).
-It is named after the place where it is based, Mount Hua.
+It is named after Mount Hua, where it is based.
 The sect appears in three of Jin Yong's novels.

 There is a real-life Mount Hua Sect which has hardly any association with martial arts.
 It was founded in the Song dynasty by Hao Datong, one of the "Seven Immortals of Quanzhen", who also appears as a character in Jin Yong's Condor Trilogy.
-However, in wuxia fiction, these two sects do have any connection.
+However, in wuxia fiction, these two sects do not have any connection.

 History

 In The Heaven Sword and Dragon Saber, set in the Yuan dynasty, the Mount Hua Sect is briefly mentioned to be one of the six leading orthodox sects in the jianghu.
 Its leader is Xianyu Tong.

 In The Smiling, Proud Wanderer, the sect's leader Yue Buqun is the sect's 13th-generation leader.
 The Mount Hua Sect is part of the Five Mountain Sword Sects Alliance and Yue Buqun becomes the alliance's chief after defeating his predecessor, Zuo Lengchan of the Mount Song Sect.
 The novel's protagonist, Linghu Chong, is Yue Buqun's first apprentice.
 In the novel, the Mount Hua Sect is inferior to only the Shaolin Sect, Wudang Sect and Sun Moon Holy Cult.

 In Sword Stained with Royal Blood, set near the end of the Ming dynasty, the protagonist, Yuan Chengzhi, is a member of the Mount Hua Sect.
 His master, Mu Renqing, is the sect's leader and is reputed to be the best living swordsman in the jianghu (martial artists' community) at the time.
 The Mount Hua Sect is one of the Four Great Sword Sects alongside Emei, Kunlun and Diancang.